Water clock: India

-The Jyotisha school, one of the six Vedanga disciplines, describes water clocks called ghati or kapala that measure time in units of nadika (around 24 minutes).
+The Jyotisha, one of the six Vedanga disciplines, describes water clocks called ghati or kapala that measure time in units of nadika (around 24 minutes).
 A clepsydra in the form of a floating and sinking copper vessel is mentioned in the Sürya Siddhānta (5th century AD).
-At Nalanda, a Buddhist university, four hour intervals were measured by a water clock, which consisted of a similar copper bowl holding two large floats in a larger bowl filled with water.
-The bowl was filled with water from a small hole at its bottom; it sank when completely filled and was marked by the beating of a drum at daytime.
-The amount of water added varied with the seasons, and the clock was operated by students at the university.
+At Nalanda mahavihara, an ancient Buddhist university, four-hour intervals were measured by a water clock, which consisted of a similar copper bowl holding two large floats in a larger bowl filled with water.
+The bowl was filled with water from a small hole at its bottom; it sank when filled and was marked by the beating of a drum in the daytime.
+The amount of water added varied with the seasons, and students at the university operated the clock.

-Descriptions of similar water clocks are also given in the Pañca Siddhāntikā by the polymath Varāhamihira (6th century AD), which adds further detail to the account given in the Sürya Siddhānta.
-Further descriptions are recorded in the Brāhmasphuṭa Siddhānta, by the mathematician Brahmagupta (7th century AD).
-A detailed description with measurements is also recorded by the astronomer Lalla (8th century AD), who describes the ghati as a hemispherical copper vessel with a hole that is fully filled after one nadika.
+Descriptions of similar water clocks are also given in the Pañca Siddhāntikā by the polymath Varāhamihira in the 6th century, which adds further detail to the account given in the Sūrya Siddhānta.
+Further descriptions are recorded in the Brāhmasphuṭasiddhānta by the mathematician Brahmagupta in the 7th century.
+A detailed description with measurements is also recorded by the astronomer Lalla in the 8th century, who describes the ghati as a hemispherical copper vessel with a hole that is fully filled after one nadika.